Neural Representations for Modeling Variation in Speech: Results

 \subsection{Influence of sample}

-Table~\ref{table:singleref} reveals the influence of our specific sample of reference speakers by showing the averaged correlation coefficients (and the associated standard deviation) for the various methods on the Speech Accent Archive dataset.
-Instead of using the full set of 115 native speakers as reference set, in this analysis each individual native speaker was used once as the only reference speaker.
-Particularly of note is that only \texttt{w2v2}, \texttt{XLSR} and their fine-tuned variants, as well as the PMI-based Levenshtein distance are minimally influenced by individual reference speaker differences (i.e.~reflected by the low standard deviations).
+In this section, we report on the influence of the specific sample of reference speakers and the included words across which we averaged.
+Table~\ref{table:singleref} reveals the influence of our specific sample of reference speakers by showing the averaged correlation coefficients (and the associated standard deviation) for the various methods applied to the Speech Accent Archive dataset.
+Instead of using the full set of 115 native speakers as reference set, in this analysis each individual native speaker was used once as the single reference speaker.
+Particularly of note is that only \texttt{w2v2}, \texttt{XLSR} and their fine-tuned variants, as well as the PMI-based Levenshtein distance appear to be minimally influenced by individual reference speaker differences (i.e.~reflected by the low standard deviations).
 Specifically, \texttt{w2v2} and \texttt{w2v2-en} yield the lowest standard deviations as well as the highest correlation ranges for individual reference speakers.

-Additionally, we computed the correlation coefficient using our best-performing model (i.e. \texttt{w2v2-en}) based solely on including reference native speakers from the western half of the U.S.~and the English-speaking part of Canada.
+Additionally, we computed the correlation coefficient using our best-performing model (i.e.~\texttt{w2v2-en}) based solely on including reference native speakers from the western half of the U.S.~and the English-speaking part of Canada.
 The resulting correlation of $r = -0.87$ ($p < 0.001$) was identical to the correlation when including all reference speakers.
 The results were also similar when the reference speaker set was restricted to only men or women, with correlations of $r = -0.87$ ($p < 0.001)$ and $r = -0.87$ ($p < 0.001)$, respectively.

 Finally, we calculated the correlation with human perception using \texttt{w2v2-en} when instead of the full 69-word paragraph individual words were selected.
-These correlations ranged from $r = -0.45$ for the word ``She'' to $r = -0.77$ for the word ``Stella''.
-The average correlation was $r = -0.65$ ($p < 0.001$, $\sigma = 0.06$).
+These correlations ranged from $r = -0.50$ for the word ``She'' to $r = -0.78$ for the word ``Stella''.
+The average correlation was $r = -0.67$ ($p < 0.001$, $\sigma = 0.06$).
 While the results on the basis of the full dataset show a higher correlation with human perception, it is noteworthy that some individual words also appear to correlate strongly with perception.